If you are liable for Swedish income tax, you are expected to pay the tax which is stated in your income declaration.

 You can make payment to your tax account at any time, for example when you want to make a payment to cover future taxes, or to avoid interest expenses.
 A payment cannot be reserved for a specific tax or charge as it is set off against the total deficit on the tax account.

-When paying from abroad, you must use the following codes and accounts:
+If you are paying from abroad, use the following international bank account number and codes:

 IBAN: SE56 8000 0890 1196 4624 0516

 BIC/SWIFT code: SWEDSESS

 Bank: Swedbank AB, SE-105 34 Stockholm

 Bear the following in mind when paying from abroad: